 8. Lani O’Grady (Mary Bradford)

-The sister of Don Grady (one of the stars of Classic TV sitcom My Three Sons), Lani’s own career got started when she was 13 (having been born on October 2, 1954).
-At that point she was cast in a 1969 episode of the Western The High Chaparral.
-In the early 1970s she guest starred on a number of shows and ended up in the movies Massacre at Central High (1976) and The Hazing (1977), which was followed by Eight is Enough.
+The sister of Don Grady (one of the stars of the classic TV sitcom My Three Sons), Lani’s own career got started when she was 13 (having been born on October 2, 1954).
+At that point, she was cast in a 1969 episode of the Western The High Chaparral.
+In the early 1970s she guest-starred on a number of shows and ended up in the movies Massacre at Central High (1976) and The Hazing (1977), which was followed by Eight is Enough.

 “Playing Mary really makes me happy,” she enthused to the Reno Gazette-Journal in 1978.
 “Before then, I played unwed mothers, dopers and wayward girls.
 After all those other roles, it’s fun to portray someone who is more balanced and Mary also gives me a chance to express my feminism.”